 where ${a\lr{i}}$ indicates the ancilla site attached to the physical site $i$.

-We then apply a propagation in $\beta$ using the 2-site TDVP (time-dependent variational principle) algorithm~\cite{Haegeman_2016} with the step size of $d\beta=0.1$.
-This allows to grow the bond dimension dynamically, until it becomes prohibitively large, at which point we switch to the faster 1-site algorithm (typically around $\beta=6-10$).
-To strike a balance between accuracy and running time, we limit the bond dimension per subspace to $\chi_{\text{loc}}\sim200-800$, rather than limiting the total bond dimension.
-This ensures that the largest matrix is at most $\chi_{\text{loc}}\times\chi_{\text{loc}}$ and the duration of the remaining propagation can be estimated.
-A benchmark of this approach for the exactly solvable $C_{20}$ is given in Appendix \ref{sec:c_C20}.
-Finally, there is a technical question of whether to incorporate the ancillas as separate sites (with the cost of longer-ranged hopping) or as ``super-sites''~\cite{FeiguinWhite_2005}.
+We then apply a propagation in $\beta$ using the TDVP (time-dependent variational principle) algorithm~\cite{Haegeman_2016} with a step size of $d\beta=0.1$.
+At each time step we have the choice of whether to apply the two-site algorithm which allows to dynamically grow the bond dimension from the initial product state; or the one-site algorithm which does not increase the bond dimension, but is much faster.
+Since an upper limit must be in any case set on the bond dimension in the calculations, it is no longer useful to use the two-site algorithm once it saturates.
+At this point we switch to the faster one-site algorithm (typically around $\beta=6-10$).
+There is also the technical question of whether to incorporate the ancillas as separate sites (at the cost of longer-ranged hopping) or as ``super-sites''~\cite{FeiguinWhite_2005}.
 We take the super-site approach for better accuracy.

+The TDVP algorithm is known to get stuck in a product state without being able to build up the initial entanglement~\cite{Schaefer_2020}.
+We find that this happens whenever the sites $i$ and $i+1$ are not connected by a nearest-neighbour bond.
+Since we have chosen super-sites and a numbering where $i$ and $i+1$ are always connected (see Sec.~\ref{sec:gs:technical}), this problem does not appear in our computations.

+To strike a balance between accuracy and running time, we can limit the bond dimension \textit{per subspace} to $\chi_{\text{sub,SU(2)}}\sim 300-600$, rather than limiting the total bond dimension.
+This ensures that the largest matrix is at most $\chi_{\text{sub,SU(2)}}\times\chi_{\text{sub,SU(2)}}$ and the duration of the remaining propagation can be estimated.
+The downside is that the resulting $\chi_{\text{SU(2)}}$ at each site does not in general correspond to the $\chi_{\text{SU(2)}}$ lowest singular values and has to be seen as an order-of-magnitude estimate.
+A benchmark of this approach for the numerically solvable $C_{20}$ is given in Appendix \ref{sec:c_C20}.
+Table~\ref{tab:thermodynParams} shows the parameters that were used in the thermodynamic calculations.

 The relevant quantities are the partition function

 the internal energy

 the specific heat per site (or per spin):